Azure Miles Records ~ The Music of Michael Robinson

 a perfect combination of warming sun, cool breezes and a fine ether-like mist

-rising from the ocean, that I heard and felt the continuous resonance and embracing
+rising from the ocean, that I heard and felt the continuous harmonic resonance, and embracing